hackgvl/events-api/README.md

+# This Project is Archived with a Replacement

+**This project is no longer used or developed by HackGreenville Labs.**

+However, an replacement [Events API](https://github.com/hackgvl/hackgreenville-com/blob/develop/EVENTS_API.md) has been integrated into our [HackGreenville.com application](https://github.com/hackgvl/hackgreenville-com).

+## Kudos to Past Contributors
+* Thanks to @Nunie123 for the initial development, and to @ramona-spence for sustaining the [previous Python implementation](https://github.com/hackgvl/events-api).
+* Thanks to @bogdankharchenko and [HackGreenville Labs](https://hackgreenville.com/labs) for migrating the Python implementation to [PHP / Laravel](https://github.com/hackgvl/hackgreenville-com/blob/develop/EVENTS_API.md)

-# Upstate / Greenville, SC Tech Organization Events API Service
+## Upstate / Greenville, SC Tech Organization Events API Service
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-8-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This Python + Pipenv + Flask application provides an endpoint to return event data for all [organizations](https://data.openupstate.org/organizations) listed in the [organizations API](https://github.com/hackgvl/OpenData/blob/master/ORGANIZATIONS_API.md) if they host events on:
+This Python + Pipenv + Flask application previously provided an endpoint to return event data for all [organizations](https://data.openupstate.org/organizations) listed in the [organizations API](https://github.com/hackgvl/OpenData/blob/master/ORGANIZATIONS_API.md) if they host events on:

 * Meetup.com - [example API call](https://github.com/hackgvl/events-api/issues/3#issuecomment-802219986)
 * Eventbrite.com - [example API call](https://github.com/hackgvl/events-api/issues/4#issuecomment-802212633)

 Meeting services currently not supported: [Facebook](https://github.com/hackgvl/events-api/issues/5), [Nvite](https://github.com/hackgvl/events-api/issues/6), [Open Collective](https://github.com/hackgvl/events-api/issues/2), and [custom websites](https://github.com/hackgvl/events-api/issues/7).

-If your organization is not included, then connect with us by commenting on [one of the issues](https://github.com/hackgvl/events-api/issues).

-## Examples Applications
+## Examples of Previous Consuming Applications

 * [HackGreenville.com](https://hackgreenville.com/events)
 * [OpenWorks' Dashboard](https://joinopenworks.com/dashboard/meetups.php)

-The events listed on supported evebt services are pulled, combined, and re-published in [JSON format](https://www.json.org/json-en.html) or [JSON+LD](https://json-ld.org/) every hour at our [Events API](https://events.openupstate.org/api/gtc) endpoint.
+The events listed on supported event services are pulled, combined, and re-published in [JSON format](https://www.json.org/json-en.html) or [JSON+LD](https://json-ld.org/) every hour at our [Events API](https://events.openupstate.org/api/gtc) endpoint.
 Additional filtering options are described below.

 # Contributing to and Running the Application

+This project has been replaced, so join us at [Events API](https://github.com/hackgvl/hackgreenville-com/blob/develop/EVENTS_API.md) for get involved in the PHP / Laravel implementation.

-There are three ways to run the appliation (locally, locally with Docker, and web server), but start by reading our [CONTRIBUTING.md](https://github.com/hackgvl/events-api/blob/master/deploy_notes_docker.md).
+There were three ways to run the appliation (locally, locally with Docker, and web server), but start by reading our [CONTRIBUTING.md](https://github.com/hackgvl/events-api/blob/master/deploy_notes_docker.md).

 # Interacting with the API
-By default, results are returned in JSON format.
+By default, results were returned in JSON format.
 If an `Accept: application/json+ld` header is sent to the API, then it will reply with [Schema.org Event markup](https://schema.org/Event) in JSON+LD format.

 * [Get all upcoming events](https://events.openupstate.org/api/gtc) by calling _/api/gtc_
 * [Get events within a date range](https://events.openupstate.org/api/gtc?start_date=2018-01-01&end_date=2018-02-01) by calling _/api/gtc?start__date=2018-01-01&end__date=2018-02-01_